genropy/smartroute/docs/_build/html/_sources/guide/plugins.md.txt

 ### wrap_handler(router, entry, call_next)

-Called every time a handler is invoked.
+Called to build the middleware chain.
+Return a callable that wraps `call_next`.

 **Parameters**: